muhammedalblaout/royal_orchid_hotel/README.md

 ### :dart: Features
 - Employee  Account Creation:  Simplify the process of adding employee accounts by allowing Admins to easily input their personal information.
-- Employee Directory: Access a comprehensive list of all employees, enabling managers to quickly search and locate specific individuals.
+- Employee Directory: Access a comprehensive list of all employees, enabling Admins to quickly search and locate specific individuals.
-- Employee Directory: Access a comprehensive list of all employees, enabling managers to quickly search and locate specific individuals.
+- Employee Activity Tracking: Gain valuable insights into employee productivity and progress by allowing Admins to monitor and track their activity and performance.

 <div align="center">
   <img src="read_me/admin_f3.png" alt="screenshot" />